benvacha/mrkdwn/README.md

 ```

 ### Block Sample
 Pairs of three or more backticks, alone on lines, with a `!` on the first line, will be translated as block pre sample.
-All special characters within the block are escaped to their ascii representation.
+Most special characters within the block are escaped to their ascii representation.
 Reference syntax inside the block will not be translated as reference syntax.
 ##### mrkdwn
 ```
 '''!
 > Output from a bash script
 '''

+'''''! syntax
+sample output
+'''''
 ```
 ###### html
 ```
 <pre><samp>
 &gt; Output from a bash script
+</samp></pre>

+<pre><samp class="syntax">
+sample output
 </samp></pre>
 ```